Shawn J. Bayern

 Professor Bayern's research focuses on common-law issues, primarily in contracts, torts and organizational law.
 He has recently written articles criticizing formalism and economic simplifications of the law.
 He teaches Torts, Contracts, Agency & Partnership and other related courses.

 Before joining Florida State Law, Professor Bayern was a visiting assistant professor at Duke Law School.
 He has also served as a law clerk for the Honorable Harris Hartz of the United States Court of Appeals for the Tenth Circuit, for the Office of the Solicitor General, and at the appellate staff of the Civil Division of the United States Department of Justice.
 As a law student, he was editor-in-chief of the California Law Review and recipient of the Thelen Marrin Prize for Academic Achievement, given annually at graduation to the student with the strongest academic record.
-He is an elected member of the American Law Institute.
+He is an elected member of the American Law Institute and serves as an adviser to the Restatement (Third) of Torts: Concluding Provisions.

 Before his legal career, Professor Bayern worked in computing research, served on groups responsible for developing programming languages, and wrote several books and articles about computer programming.
 He also created the Central Authentication Service (CAS), a framework for computer security that has been adopted by many universities, including Florida State.

-Autonomous Systems and Private Law, in Research Handbook on Law and Artificial Intelligence (Woodrow Barfield & Ugo Pagallo, editors) (Edward Elgar Publishing) (forthcoming 2017)
+Artificial Intelligence and Private Law, in Research Handbook on Law and Artificial Intelligence (Woodrow Barfield & Ugo Pagallo, editors) (Edward Elgar Publishing 2018)

-Company Law and Autonomous Systems: A Blueprint for Lawyers, Entrepreneurs, and Regulators (with Thomas Burri, Thomas Grant, Daniel Hausermann, Florian Moslein & Richard Williams), ___ Hasting Sci. & Tech.
-L.J. ___ (forthcoming 2017)
+Company Law and Autonomous Systems: A Blueprint for Lawyers, Entrepreneurs, and Regulators (with Thomas Burri, Thomas Grant, Daniel Hausermann, Florian Moslein & Richard Williams), 9 Hasting Sci. & Tech.
+L.J.
+135 (2017)

 Geserllschaftsrecht und Autonome Systeme in Rechsvergleich (“Corporate Law and Autonomous Systems in Comparison”) (with Thomas Burri, Thomas Grant, Daniel Hausermann, Florian Moslein & Richard Williams), Aktuelle Juristische Praxis (2017)